Historiography of the United Kingdom: Postwar consensus

 The post-war consensus is a historians' model of political agreement from 1945 to 1979, when new Prime Minister, Margaret Thatcher, rejected and reversed it.
 The concept claims there was a widespread consensus that covered support for a coherent package of policies that were developed in the 1930s and promised during the Second World War, focused on a mixed economy, Keynesianism and a broad welfare state.
 In recent years the validity of the interpretation has been debated by historians.

 The historians' model of the postwar consensus was most fully developed by Paul Addison.
 The basic argument is that in the 1930s Liberal Party intellectuals led by John Maynard Keynes and William Beveridge developed a series of plans that became especially attractive as the wartime government promised a much better postwar Britain and saw the need to engage every class in society.
 The coalition government during the war, headed by Churchill and Attlee, adopted white papers that promised Britain a much improved welfare state after the war.
-The promises included the national health service and expansion of education, housing and a number of welfare programs, as well as the nationalization of some weak industries.
-It was extended to foreign policy in terms of decolonization as well as support for the Cold War.
+The promises included the national health service and expansion of education, housing and a number of welfare programs, as well as the nationalisation of some weak industries.
+It was extended to foreign policy in terms of decolonisation as well as support for the Cold War.

-The model states that from 1945 until the arrival of Thatcher in 1979, there was a broad multi-partisan national consensus on social and economic policy, especially regarding the welfare state, nationalized health services, educational reform, a mixed economy, government regulation, Keynesian macroeconomic policies and full employment.
-Apart from the question of nationalization of some industries, these policies were broadly accepted by the three major parties, as well as by industry, the financial community and the labour movement.
+The model states that from 1945 until the arrival of Thatcher in 1979, there was a broad multi-partisan national consensus on social and economic policy, especially regarding the welfare state, nationalised health services, educational reform, a mixed economy, government regulation, Keynesian macroeconomic policies and full employment.
+Apart from the question of nationalisation of some industries, these policies were broadly accepted by the three major parties, as well as by industry, the financial community and the labour movement.
 Until the 1980s, historians generally agreed on the existence and importance of the consensus.
-Some historians, such as Ralph Miliband, expressed disappointment that the consensus was a modest or even conservative package that blocked a fully socialized society.
+Some historians, such as Ralph Miliband, expressed disappointment that the consensus was a modest or even conservative package that blocked a fully socialised society.
 The historian Angus Calder complained that the postwar reforms were an inadequate reward for the wartime sacrifices, a cynical betrayal of the people's hope for a more just postwar society.
 In recent years, there has been a historiographical debate on whether such a consensus ever existed.
 The revisionist argument is that the "consensus" was superficial because the parties were divided.
 The Conservatives clung to their pro-business ideals while Labour never renounced socialism.